Erica Kane: Family

-In a topical 1973 storyline, Erica aborts the baby she conceives with her first husband, Jeff Martin (Charles Frank).
-This is the first legal abortion aired on American television since the landmark Supreme Court Roe v.
-Wade ruling.
-However, Maude Findlay had an abortion on Maude the year before, after New York legalized the practice.
+In a topical 1971 storyline, Erica aborts the baby she conceives with her first husband, Jeff Martin (Charles Frank).
+This is the first legal abortion aired on American television prior to the landmark Supreme Court Roe v.
+Wade ruling as Erica sought an abortion in the state of New York which had legalized the procedure in July 1970.
 Erica was chosen for this storyline as a way to prevent controversy.
 Since she was a bad girl and not one of the heroines, her choice would not be viewed as something the show supported.
 The show also protected themselves from controversy by writing Erica as mentally blocking out the abortion and, for a time, believing she miscarried.
 Viewers loved the story and Erica became a symbol of free choice.
 Erica develops a potentially fatal infection after having the abortion.
 "Erica's abortion was simply because she didn't want to have a child, and I think if you do that now, you would perhaps hurt your character," said former All My Children head writer Megan McTavish.
 McTavish later rewrote the story so the doctor, Greg Madden (Ian Buchanan), transplants the aborted fetus into his infertile wife.
 They raise the child, Josh Madden (Colin Egglesfield), as their son without Erica's knowledge.
 Inkling Magazine pointed out how unrealistic this storyline was because "the techniques by which abortion is performed don't exactly lend themselves to excising an embryo viable enough to survive in another woman's womb."
 The magazine said more likelihood existed in the possibility that Madden harvested Erica's eggs during the procedure, though an invasive surgery like that going unnoticed appeared unlikely as well.
 Egglesfield gained different information on the probability of the story.
 In an interview with Soap Opera Digest, he said, "Actually, my father is an obstetrician/gynecologist and my brother is a doctor, as is one of my best friends, and their collective opinion is that this is possible; it is possible to take a fetus out of one woman and place it into the womb of another woman, but it's only possible within the first week of pregnancy, before the fetus actually starts attaching itself to the uterine lining."
 In the storyline, Greg harbors an obsession with Erica, which motivates him to choose her for the transplant in the first place.
 Greg and Josh make their first appearances in 2005.
 Greg's wife recently died and he moves to Pine Valley for closer proximity to Erica under the guise of opening a clinic.
 Josh follows him soon afterward and, not knowing Erica is his mother, attempts to destroy Erica in order to steal her fame for himself.
 Erica discovers the truth and is eventually able to form a relationship with him.
 In 2009, All My Children let Egglesfield go and killed off Josh.
 Zach Slater (Thorsten Kaye) shoots him and Erica is then forced to decide whether or not to donate Josh's heart to a seriously ill Kendall.
 "The first thought that came to my mind when I was told the storyline and read the script was Sophie's Choice," said Lucci.
 Erica reluctantly agrees to the transplant.
 Lucci said she believed this decision would "haunt" Erica because, if Kendall's life was not in the balance, she would have put more effort into saving Josh.